Patelvidhim/visualization/02_activities/assignments/assignment_3.md

 - Choose a dataset of interest from the [City of Toronto’s Open Data Portal](https://www.toronto.ca/city-government/data-research-maps/open-data/) or [Ontario’s Open Data Catalogue](https://data.ontario.ca/).
 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:

     > What software did you use to create your data visualization?
+    I used Python, specifically the Pandas library for data processing and Seaborn/ Matplotlib for creating the bar chart visualization.

     > Who is your intended audience?
+    The intended audience includes city planners, local community organizations, and residents of Toronto interested in understanding where new park projects are concentrated.
+It can also be useful for journalists or policymakers tracking urban development and green space investment.

     > What information or message are you trying to convey with your visualization?
+    The visualization conveys which areas in Toronto have the highest number of new park development projects.
+It highlights geographic trends and helps identify neighborhoods with growing recreational infrastructure investment.
     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?
+    Simplicity: The bar chart was chosen for easy interpretation of comparative counts.
+    Color choice: I used a green palette (palette='summer') to symbolically associate the color with parks and nature.
+    Orientation: A horizontal bar chart improves readability of area names on the y-axis.
+    Title and labels: Clear, descriptive titles and axis labels guide the viewer to understand what the chart represents without additional explanation.
+     Top 10 filter: To avoid clutter, only the top 10 areas are shown, focusing attention on the most significant locations.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+     The entire process is scripted in Python, which means the visualization can be recreated exactly by running the same code with the dataset.
+Using open-source libraries like Pandas and Seaborn ensures anyone with access to the code and data can reproduce the analysis.
+     The reproducibility would be impacted if the dataset changes or if the script depends on external files that are not shared.
+To mitigate this, I documented the dataset source and saved the cleaned data version.

     > How did you ensure that your data visualization is accessible?

+    Used clear, high-contrast colors to support viewers with color vision deficiencies.
+    The font sizes for axis labels and titles were large enough for easy reading.
+    The horizontal bar layout allows easy scanning for users with cognitive difficulties.
+    The chart was saved as a high-resolution PNG to ensure clarity when shared digitally.

     > Who are the individuals and communities who might be impacted by your visualization?

+    Toronto residents can use this information to advocate for park access in underserved neighborhoods.
+    City planners and policymakers might prioritize funding and resources to areas lacking park projects.
+    Local community groups and activists may leverage this data for engagement or grant proposals.
+    Researchers and journalists focused on urban development and public health.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
+     Focused on the project_name, address, and description fields to identify new park projects and their locations.
+     Excluded columns unrelated to geography or project type, such as IDs or detailed descriptions not useful for this aggregation.
+    Simplified the address to an approximate area name to group projects by location.
+     Filtered specifically for “new park” keywords to isolate relevant projects.

     > What ‘underwater labour’ contributed to your final data visualization product?

+    Data cleaning: Handling missing or inconsistent address data and filtering relevant projects.
+    Text parsing: Developing logic to extract meaningful area names from messy address strings.
+    Research: Understanding the dataset schema and verifying the meaning of columns.
+    Design iteration: Testing different chart types and color palettes to improve clarity and accessibility.
+    Code debugging: Ensuring the script ran without errors and the plot displayed correctly.
+    Documentation: Writing comments and explanations to clarify each step for reproducibility.

+     Note: Please follow the analysis Visualization file 'NewPark_Projects.png'.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**